CharlesCCC/Asus-Prime-Z490-A-OpenCore-Hackintosh/README.md

 **Change log**

+2021-3 (Stuck at 12.2.1)
+* Tried update to 12.3 but boot into blackscreen
+* some people mentioned the dk.e1000 flag have caused the issue, potential fix is remove that flag and using PIC property for the ethernet port (waiting to be tested)

 2021-12
 * Finished update OC to 0.7.6 (Make sure do a NVRAM reset, otherwise the Hackintool might detect the wrong/older version)
 * Re-mapped the USB ports(Due to change the Wirless card from BCM4360CD with PCI-E adapter to use BCM4360CS2 with M2.Adapter), saved one Internal USB connector for other use. (might add a ThunderBolt card?)